Noightmore/banka_na_ostro/docs/ConOps.md

 - Account information: users must be able to view their account information, including their account ID, name, and balance
 - Multiple balances: users must be able to have multiple balances in their account, each representing a certain type of currency
 - Transaction history: users must be able to view their transaction history, including all incoming and outgoing payments, the account ID of the sender/receiver, date, currency type, and amount
-- Random payment generator: the system must provide a feature to generate a random payment record to simulate a real payment
+- Random payment generator:
+  the system must provide a feature to generate a random payment record to simulate a real payment.
+    The random payment generator must generate a random account ID, date, currency type, amount, and payment type (incoming or outgoing)
+- When processing the payment and the user does not possess enough funds of the required currency, the system offers an option to convert the currency to another currency that the user has in their account.
+  The exchange rates are downloaded from an external data source — czech national bank.
+  The exchange rates are updated every day between 12:00 PM to 2:00 PM.

 ## User Interface